yDecide/yDecide-Insights/README.md

 1. **Reporting Issues:** Please use the `Issues` tab to report any bugs or problems.
 Try to provide as much detail as possible to help us understand and reproduce the issue.
 2. **Feature Requests:** Add an issue with "Feature Request" in the title to suggest new functionalities or enhancements.
 3. **Feedback:** General feedback can be also provided.
 We value all input!
 You can also get in touch on the website or social media.
+4. **Discussions:** Feel free to start a discussion or join an existing one.

 ## Contribution Guidelines